Universo 2000

-Andrés Reyes González (April 18, 1963 – May 1, 2018) was a Mexican professional wrestler, or luchador, who was best known under the ring name Universo 2000.
+Andrés Reyes González (April 18, 1963 – May 1, 2018) was a Mexican professional wrestler, who was best known under the ring name Universo 2000.
 Reyes made his professional wrestling debut in 1985 and worked for Consejo Mundial de Lucha Libre (CMLL), Lucha Libre AAA Worldwide (AAA) and, International Wrestling Revolution Group (IWRG).
 Reyes was a part of a wrestling family that includes his brothers Carmelo (who wrestles as Cien Caras) and Jesús (Máscara Año 2000) as well as his nephew who wrestles under the name Máscara Año 2000 Jr. Together with his brothers he formed a group called Los Hermanos Dinamita, also known as Los Capos when they teamed up with Apolo Dantés.
 Reyes was the only three-time CMLL World Heavyweight Champion in the history of the championship.
-He was originally an Enmascarado, a masked wrestler, but lost his mask in a match against El Canek on September 17, 2004.
+He was originally an masked wrestler, but lost his mask in a match against El Canek on September 17, 2004.

 Professional wrestling career

 Andrés Reyes grew up watching his older brothers as they began their professional wrestling careers.
 His older brother Carmelo made his pro debut in 1974 when Andrés was just 11 years old and adopted the ring name Cien Caras.
 His second brother Jesús made his professional debut in 1977 with a 14-year-old Andrés Reyes watching, Jesús would later become known as Máscara Año 2000.
 After watching his brothers compete and after training under legendary Lucha trainer Diablo Velazco it was finally time for the third Reyes brother to make his debut.
 The 22-year-old Andrés Reyes made his debut on June 15, 1985, under the ring name Espacial, but soon after changed both name and mask to become Universo 2000, the character he is most commonly associated with.